liuchunchi/nasr-architecture/draft-liu-nasr-architecture.md

 Endpoints typically perceives no information of the properties of the paths over which their traffic is carried, especially when the properties are security-related.
 Therefore, data security (confidentiality, integrity and authenticity) has been insofar primarily protected by traffic signing and encryption mechanisms.
 Endpoint cannot choose devices with specific properties to bear transmission.

-However, clients with high security and privacy requirements are not anymore satisfied with signing and encryption mechanisms only; they now request information of the trustworthiness or security properties of the network paths over which the traffic is carried, preferably to choose the desired properties.
+However, clients with high security and privacy requirements are not anymore satisfied with traffic signing and encryption mechanisms only; they now request information of the trustworthiness or security properties of the network paths over which the traffic is carried, preferably to choose the desired properties.
 For example, some clients may require their data to traverse through trusted devices and trusted links only, in order to avoid data being exposed to insecure devices, causing leakage.

 Remote Attestation Procedures (RATS) working group developed procedures to establish a level of confidence in the trustworthiness of a device or a system.
 RATS provide 1. objective, appraisable evidence of a device’s trust or security properties, and 2. verifiable integrity proof to the evidence (Attestation Result).
 Devices with integrity proof are expected to function correctly and deterministically, as anticipated.